gruntjs/grunt-docs/Inside-Tasks.md

 ### this.options
 Returns an options object.
 Properties of the optional `defaultsObj` argument will be overridden by any task-level `options` object properties, which will be further overridden in multi tasks by any target-level `options` object properties.

-The [Configuring tasks](configuring-tasks#options) guide shows an example of how options may be specified.

 ```js
 this.options([defaultsObj])
 ```